Bob Marley: One Love poster

 Synthesis

-Bob performs at the One Love Peace Concert, brings rival political leaders Michael Manley and Edward Seaga together on stage in a symbolic moment of unity, and completes his mission even as his health deteriorates.
+Bob performs at the One Love Peace Concert and brings rival political leaders together on stage in a historic moment of unity.
+He achieves his dream of peace through music, though his health continues to decline.